 San Mateo Union High School District offers a purposeful sequence of Social Science courses at every school site.
-The social science graduation requirement calls for 3.5 years of social science, including World History, Contemporary World Studies, US History, Government and Economics.
+The social science graduation requirement calls for 3.5 years of social science, including Ethnic Studies, World History, US History, Government and Economics.
 All of our courses meet UC/ CSU eligibility requirements.
 All students are encouraged to pursue the most rigorous course options possible, including advanced standing, advanced placement, and at some sites, IB (offerings will vary according by site).
 Each course places an emphasis on critical thinking, close reading, and the application of historical knowledge to current events.
 Several school sites offer social science electives such as Psychology, Sociology, and International Relations.

 Common Curricular Expectations:

 This Ethnic Studies course is designed for students to be politically, socially and economically conscious about their personal connections to local and global histories.
 By studying the histories of race, ethnicity, nationality, sexuality, and culture, students will cultivate respect and empathy for individuals and solidarity with groups of people locally, nationally, and globally, so as to foster active social engagement and community building.
 Particular focus will be given to the contributions, and struggles of different racial and ethnic groups for liberty, equality, and justice in the United States.
 Students will investigate and analyze the historical factors of power and privilege and the subsequent impact on historically disadvantaged groups’ ability to navigate and mitigate internal and external structures that influence their human experience.
 Students will apply in-depth analysis to contemporary issues and collectively pose creative, self-affirming solutions in a variety of ways to promote agency through grassroots community advocacy and civic engagement.
 This course is intended to help build inter-ethnic understanding and socio-cultural bridges in an increasingly more multicultural and multiethnic nation, which is imperative to creating a just society.

 Modern World History (10th Grade)